The Best Lever-Action Rifles

-In the long and interesting history of firearms, few capture the imagination quite like lever-action rifles.
+Few firearms capture the imagination quite like lever-action rifles.
 A Winchester 94 with a walnut stock and pistol grip was one of the iconic guns that helped win the American West.
+Over a century since the settling of the frontiers, these guns are still relevant, beautiful, and practical — and as of late, few types of rifles have experienced the same resurgence of popularity as the humble lever action.

 By Michael Crites